ShuvoMallick01/ToDo-List-Bootstrap-Javascript-Template/README.md

-# Title
+#ToDo List Bootstrap Javascript Template

 Live Site: https://shuvomallick01.github.io/ToDo-List-Bootstrap-Javascript-Template/

 ## Overview

-Website Template is a vast and complete HTML5, CSS and Bootstrap Real State template.
+This template is a vast and complete HTML5, CSS and Bootstrap Todo List App.
 The eye-catching design and beautiful interface of this template will attract any visitor.
-You can deal with Ready Made Real State Website, and many more things.
+You can deal with Ready Made Todo List App and many more things.

 ## Tools/Technologies

 - HTML/CSS
 - Bootstrap
+- Javascript
 - Google Fonts
-- Font Icons
 - More

 ## Features